Retirement Living Hub

 Financial Considerations for Waitlist Deposits

 Waitlist deposits are a standard practice for many retirement communities, especially CCRCs.
-You need to understand their nature and implications fully.
+As the one who manages our finances with what Dorothy calls “a level of detail that belongs in a NASA mission,” I made sure to understand their nature and implications fully.

 A senior couple sits in a sunlit room, happily reviewing a brochure together.